A longstanding general goal of 10,000 steps per day is recommended for the average person.

 More than 20 million people in the UK are physically inactive, according to a report by the British Heart Foundation. —BBC News

 That having been said, 10,000 steps is a general guideline.
 Health and circumstances of each individual differ.
-A person over 6 feet tall with a long stride might strive for 9,000 steps; someone less than 5 feet might require 12,000 steps or more.
+Any regular fitness is better than none.
+A person over 6 feet tall with a long stride might strive for 9,000 steps; someone less than 5 feet might aim for 12,000 steps or more.
 For someone with a leg or back injury, an increase from 300 to 3,000 steps per day is a significant improvement.
 Obesity can also limit mobility.
 Those confined to wheelchairs can strive for distance goals.

 Get moving!
 There are many pedometers, fitness trackers, and watches to keep track of your steps for you.
 Some fit into your shoes; others strap on your wrist or clip onto your arm/waistband.
 If you have an iPhone running the latest iOS (at least iOS 10), you can count your steps without a watch.

 Activate the feature within the Apple branded Health app.
 Here is the amazing thing: Your iPhone has already been keeping track; historical data is auto-populated.
 With most of the other health modules, interaction is necessary.
 You may need to download an app, register and launch it to activate settings or enter information.
 For keeping track of your steps, just keep your phone with you.
 It is not as accurate as a wrist-strapped tracker with GPS.
 But if you keep your phone with you throughout the day, it will give you a reasonably good idea of your steps.

 Your iPhone has already been keeping track.

 Progressive views within Health app, drilling down from activity to walking (steps).

 Motivation to Keep Moving

 Other smartphones may have similar features.
 Here is how to reveal how many steps you have been taking in the Apple Health app:

 - Tap the Health icon (red heart within white square).

 - Tap “Activity.”